mustachemo/Satellite-Image-Segmentation/README.md

 ## Uncertainty Quantification in Satellite Image Segmentation
 This repository contains experiments and implementations for uncertainty quantification in deep neural networks applied to image segmenetation tasks using a UNet CNN architecture.
-The goal is to leverage dropout layers and other uncertainity quantifications to measure prediction uncertainty.
-- There is a report in reports/text/report.pdf that summerizew this project!
+The goal is to leverage dropout layers and other uncertainity quantifications to measure prediction uncertainty. **There is a report in report/text/report.pdf that summerizew this project!**

 - [Installation](#installation)
 - [Usage](#usage)